nluhmann/PhySca/README.md

 * *single_leaf_adjacencies* --- contains all adjacencies, which only ocur at one leaf/ in one extant genome

-* *weighted_extant_adjacencies* --- contains all adjacencies in extant genomes
+* *extant_adjacencies* --- contains all adjacencies in extant genomes

-* *weighted_internal_adjacencies* --- contains all adjacencies at internal nodes
+* *weighted_internal_adjacencies* --- contains all adjacencies at internal nodes with weight

 ```
-Structure of weighted_extant_adjacencies:
+Structure of extant_adjacencies:
 >node	adjacency
 ```